Bed bugs can be the worst pests to have in your home. They infest your couches, seat cushions, clothes, and, worst of all...your bed.

 If your mattresses are infested, you may want to get rid of them and find a replacement.

-But make sure to get rid of bedbugs from the rest of your home first.
+But make sure to get rid of bedbugs from the rest of your home at the same time.
 If not, they will infest your new mattress.

 So the next thing to do is to kill the bed bugs.